vtourraine/AcknowList/README.md

 ## License

 AcknowList is available under the MIT license.
-See the LICENSE file for more info.
+See the `LICENSE.txt` file for more info.